evoactivity/ember-svg-jar/README.md

 ## Configuration

-**Note:** Ember SVGJar should be useful without any configuration.
+The addon should be useful without any configuration.
 But it wants to be very configurable when it's time to adjust it for your needs.

 - [All configuration options](docs/configuration.md)
 - [Advanced usage examples](docs/examples.md)